This page is the canonical reference for the kognyt_sf_* tool catalog.

 |---|---|---|---|---|---|

-kognyt_sf_constraints | Platform constraints, governor limits, and best practices | Yes | Yes | No | Free |
+kognyt_sf_constraints | Platform constraints, governor limits, and best practices | Yes | No | No | Free |

-kognyt_sf_doc_search | Semantic search over Salesforce documentation | Yes | Yes | No | Free |
+kognyt_sf_doc_search | Semantic search over Salesforce documentation | Yes | No | No | Free |

-kognyt_sf_releases | Release metadata, API versions, and timelines | Yes | Yes | No | Free |
+kognyt_sf_releases | Release metadata, API versions, and timelines | Yes | No | No | Free |

-kognyt_sf_rules | Coding rules, standards, and anti-pattern guidance | Yes | Yes | No | Pro in MCP |
+kognyt_sf_rules | Coding rules, standards, and anti-pattern guidance | Yes | No | No | Pro |

-kognyt_sf_patterns | Reusable implementation patterns and templates | Yes | Yes | No | Pro in MCP |
+kognyt_sf_patterns | Reusable implementation patterns and templates | Yes | No | No | Pro |

-kognyt_sf_decision_guides | Trade-off guidance for architectural decisions | Yes | Yes | No | Pro in MCP |
+kognyt_sf_decision_guides | Trade-off guidance for architectural decisions | Yes | No | No | Pro |

 kognyt_sf_context | Org-specific context for an intent or change | No | Yes | Yes | Connected org |